awsdocs/amazon-cognito-developer-guide/doc_source/user-pool-sms-settings.md

 **To send SMS text messages to user pool users**

+1. Prepare an IAM role that Amazon Cognito can use to send SMS messages with Amazon SNS\.

 1. Choose the AWS Region for Amazon SNS SMS messages\.

 1. Obtain an origination identity if you want to send SMS messages to US phone numbers\.